Functional dyspepsia: What can help?

 If medications like PPIs do not help, treatment with tricyclic antidepressants (TCAs) may be an option.
 Doctors particularly recommend the use of TCAs for functional dyspepsia if the main symptoms are pain and burning in the upper abdomen.
 If PPIs do not help enough when taken alone, TCAs and PPIs can be combined.

-The TCA is taken in small doses at first, for example 10 to 25 mg of amitriptyline or 50 mg of imipramine per day.
+The TCA is used at low doses to start.
 The dose can be gradually increased after several weeks.
 But a low dose is often enough because higher doses aren't necessarily more effective.
 Also, side effects like tiredness are more common with higher doses.
 If this treatment hasn't helped enough after eight to twelve weeks, the treatment will be stopped in agreement with your doctor.
+If the medication works, you are advised to take it for at least six to twelve months.

 Can probiotic foods and dietary supplements help?